ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Security Considerations {#security}

-In this design, a client wishes to make a request of a server that is authoritative for the oblivious target resource.
+In this design, a client wishes to make a request of a server that is authoritative for the Oblivious Target Resource.
 The client wishes to make this request without linking that request with either:

 1. The identity at the network and transport layer of the client (that is, the